jonescompneurolab/hnn-tutorials/coregui_gamma/coregui_gamma.md

 Notice the weak PING rhythm in Layer 5 consisting of weakly synchronous pyramidal neuron firing, followed by synchronous inhibitory neuron firing, that gates the network dipole rhythm to ~50 Hz.

+### 4.1.1 Increasing cell excitability via a weak tonic input

 To examine the impact of cell excitability on gamma expression, we can increase the excitability of the Layer 5 pyramidal neurons by adding a tonic applied current that might represent a neuromodulatory influence.

 To do so, first select the `External drives` tab, then select the `Tonic` option under `Drive` and click the `Add drive` button.
 This will create a new external drive titled `Tonic1`, as shown in Figure 10 below.
-Select the new drive, and then set the aplitude of the tonic drive to the Layer 5 pyramidal neuron to be 6 nA.
+Select the new drive, and then set the amplitude of the tonic drive to the Layer 5 pyramidal neuron to be 2 nA.
 This level of injected current will be applied to the soma of the L5 Pyramidal neurons for the duration of the simulation.

 #### Figure 10.A